FabiowQuixada/isml-linter/docs/contribute.md

 - [one-element-per-line][one-element-per-line-rule] (for the simplest case scenario);
 - [indent][indent-rule] (for a more complex rule);

-Before checking any rules, Isml Linter builds an Isml DOM and then traverses it, node by node.
+Before checking any rules, ISML Linter builds an ISML DOM and then traverses it, node by node.
 Each time a tree node is visited, the `isBroken(node)` is called for each rule, and that's where the main logic should be.

 ## Creating a New Rule